omeka/plugin-CsvImport/README.md

 The status page indicates situation of previous, queued and current imports.
 You can make an action on any import process.

-Note that can't undo a files metadata import, because previous ones are overwritten.
+Note that you can't undo a files metadata import, because previous ones are overwritten.

 The column "Skipped rows" means that some imported lines were non complete or